Pleanog/lmu-course-aii/Lectures/Session 06 - Large Langage Models (LLM).md

 > - **Softmax** converts raw scores into probabilities.
 > - **Temperature** controls randomness.
 Lower temperature makes output more deterministic; higher allows for more diversity.

-> [!TIP] Temperature is like a creativity dial — crank it up for poems, turn it down for factual answers.
+> [!TIP] Temperature is like a creativity dial
+> We can crank it up for poems, turn it down for factual answers.

 - Temperature Explained: [https://medium.com/@nigelgebodh/why-does-my-llm-have-a-temperature-f2e314a52086](https://medium.com/@nigelgebodh/why-does-my-llm-have-a-temperature-f2e314a52086)